 Presentations and Speaking Engagements

-I actually give presentations fairly regularly as part of my academic work, and didn't bother to list them since it's assumed that most academics do the same.
+I used to give presentations fairly regularly as part of my academic work, and didn't bother to list them since it's assumed that most academics do the same.
 However, since I also speak on other topics to communities where constant presentations are not the norm, I thought this page might be helpful for those curious in my speaking venues and topics.

 Because many of my presentations are on works in progress, slides cannot always be publicly made available.
 And some of these presentations are simply old and I didn't see much value in putting the slides online at this junction.
 If you are interested in seeing a particular slide deck, please contact me by email to terri(at)zone12.com.

 - "When Many Eyes Fail You: Tales from Security Standards and Open Source" Open Source Bridge, June 24, 2014. [full proposal]